Behind this catchy title, I aim to take you through small habbits to improve you consumption and get healthier.

 This is not a big news, the ready prepared meals are stuffed with bad fats.
 Even when the brand is committed to putting less salt, less fat etc… They nevertheless a health enemy.
 They are definitely practical though, if you really cannot do without, make sure you look at the composition a bit.
 Avoid anything called ‘saturated’.

-My dear and tender, in french cuisine it’s truly the worst thing, we use and abuse… However, it is very easy to replace with oils: olive and coconut are really good!
+My dear and tender… in french cuisine it’s truly the worst, we use and abuse it… However, it is very easy to replace it with oils: olive and coconut are really good for instance!
 You can also have sunflower, peanuts, rapeseed, avocados, almonds, hazelnuts, sesame, grape seeds, soybeans, maize…

-Finally, if butter is essential to you, prefer the one that contains omega 3.
+And, if butter is vital to you, prefer the one that contains omega 3.

 – Industrial pastries and cakes

-If you have a little time, prepare them yourself (with natural products and less sugar).
-Otherwise, try to limit yourself a bit, for example, keep only your favorite brand and let others on the super market display!
-Or, as with prepared dishes, quickly look at the composition, and PLEASE give up on cakes containing saturated fats.
+If you have some spare time prepare them yourself (no palm oil and less sugar, yay!).
+Otherwise, just limit your consumption, for example, keep only your favorite brand and let others on the super market display!
+Or, as for prepared dishes, look at the composition, and give up on cakes containing saturated fats.

-On an other hand, there are lighter flours better for health such as spelled, buckwheat, oats and even corn flour (yet sweet).
+There also are lighter flours such as spelled, buckwheat, oats and even corn flour (yet sweet).

 Finally, replace your morning cereals with porridge as oatmeal are way healthier.

-Not only very minimal, it’s quite easy to cheat: 0% fat can mean more sugar, 0% sugar can mean more fat, and finally “light” can mean – 25% calories but not necessarily -25% fat or sugar …
+Not only very minimal, it’s quite easy to cheat: 0% fat can mean more sugar, 0% sugar can mean more fat, and finally “light” can mean – 25% calories so potentially more water but surely not -25% fat or sugar…

-There are nevertheless “light” products interesting but for this one must look at the labels.
+There might be some interesting “light” products but better look at the labels!
 The compositions are always indicated for 100g, so evaluate the difference between the product lightened and the original product.
 Do not just look at the calorie count, but rather the overall composition.

 One last trick

-As a bonus, a nice application for those who want to monitor their diet: MY FITNESS PAL.
+For those who want to closely monitor their diet: MY FITNESS PAL is a great application.

-Motivate yourself, a little courage and you will see, you should loose very easily!
+Go on!
+Motivate yourself and you will see, you should loose very easily!